Proxying web servers in the Workbench Extension

 Workbench proxies dash servers by managing the PORT

-files.
+files is not needed.
 Users should avoid setting these variables in their own code.

 Dash doesn’t always respect the port provided by python-dotenv